Pemphigus vulgaris L10.0

 • Alternative: IVIG (B; III): Good experience with high-dose i.v. immunoglobulin therapy (e.g. Intratect®).
 Usually carried out as monotherapy in studies.
 Dosage: 2.0 g/kg bw spread over 3 days, monthly therapy cycles.
 Caution!
 High therapy costs!
 Combinations with glucocorticoids are usually necessary.
 Alternative combination of Rituximab and IVIG: The combination therapy showed good clinical effects in a study in 9/11 patients after a total of 6 Rituximab infusions.

-• Alternative: Plasmapheresis (C; I) (or immunoadsorption): In case of resistance to other treatment methods, initially as additional therapy with cycles every 14 days.
+• Alternative: Plasmapheresis (C; I) (or immunoadsorption): In case of resistance to other treatments, initially as additional therapy with cycles every 14 days.
 The aim of the treatment is the prompt reduction of antibodies in the serum.
 However, a study with 19 patients showed no benefit in treated patients compared to a control group.
 Only indicated as a treatment modality if any other immunosuppressive therapy appears contraindicated.
 More recent studies appear to show a high level of effectiveness in terms of rapid clinical remission, but without a permanent cure.
 In small studies, success was achieved with the combination therapy immunoadsorption (3 times) and subsequent stabilizing therapy with rituximab (see below).

 Recurrence and/or resistance to the previously listed therapy regimes: In the case of pronounced recurrence of skin or mucous membrane changes, high immunosuppression is again necessary initially (glucocorticoid pulse therapy)!
 In the case of minor recurrences (few erosions), immunosuppressive therapy should not necessarily be increased: first try local glucocorticoid therapy, potent glucocorticoids such as 0.1% mometasone (e.g. Ecural® ointment).